By Last Updated: June 11th, 2026

 scattering cremation remains from a plane

 Most professional aerial scattering services—like those offered by several providers in Southern California —avoid urban or restricted areas and conduct ceremonies over uninhabited land or ocean.
-They also follow FAA safety standards, flying at an altitude and location that ensure ashes disperse without issue.
+They also follow FAA safety standards, flying at an altitude and location that ensures ashes disperse without issue.
 These service providers will assist you with restrictions related to where you can scatter a loved one’s ashes from the air.

 To ensure compliance related to aerial scattering location: